Top five TVs for 2019

 LG's new OLED TVs and some of its Ultra-HD 4K sets will have Dolby Atmos, which fires the audio upwards to create a more immersive surround sound effect.
 They will also have ThinQ software built in, which means the TV can act as a smart hub by controlling different smart devices around your home.
 It will work with third-party devices, such as Philips Hue light bulbs, and other LG ThinQ appliances, including its Signature fridge freezer and washing machine.

-LG 2018 TVs are now cheaper than ever, to see how LG's TVs fare in our tests then check out all our LG TV reviews.
+See how LG's TVs fare in our tests and check out all our LG TV reviews.

 Along with its LED TVs, Sony released a new OLED TV for 2019.
 Like the other big manufacturers, Sony has a slew of new 4K TVs, priced from under £500 to over £5,000.
 There's high-definition 'W' models, 'X' branded 4K sets and the 'Z' range sitting at the top of the LED heap.

-The new AGF OLED is part of Sony's Master Series, which is debuted at the end of 2018.
+The new AG9 OLED is part of Sony's Master Series, which is debuted at the end of 2018.
 It features the Acoustic Surface sound technology, which works by vibrating the screen.
-Sony will also release its first 8K TV in 2018, called the ZF9.
+Sony will also release its first 8K TV in 2019, called the ZG9.

 Improvements to the picture quality should come in the form of the new X1 Ultimate processor, which replaces the X1 Extreme chip in Sony's high-end TVs.
 The new processor supports more HDR formats, increased brightness and it can assess the image on screen frame by frame to make the picture more detailed, in theory at least.
 We'll know just how much of a difference this new processor makes when we get Sony's new TVs in our test lab.

-Sony's new TVs won't be released until the spring, to see if Sony's 2018 TVs are worth buying read our Sony TV reviews.
+To see if Sony's 2019 TVs are worth buying read our Sony TV reviews.

 Panasonic's 2019 range once again focuses on high-end OLED TVs that calls upon its Hollywood expertise to make the best possible picture and sound quality that's as true to the filmmakers vision as possible.